Zacharia-Schmitz/Project_LA_Crime/README.md

     <br>

-- Save CSVs in same folder as Jupyter Notebook with the correct naming convention
+3. Save CSVs in same folder as Jupyter Notebook with the correct naming convention

-- Run the notebook
+4. Run the notebook

+    - Do the required pip installs as they come up

 <br>
 <br>